 There is more than one way ask a question — as any professional pollster will tell you.
 It’s important to make sure that the question (or questions) you ask actually provides a meaningful answer.
 Depending on what you are trying to learn about your customers, this might be simple or fairly complex, which is why the third step is so important.

 Step three: Test the survey on a focus group

 Before investing time and money conducting a survey on a large group of your customers, you’ll want to make sure that you are asking questions in a way that is useful to your business.
 One effective way to do that is to test the survey on a small group of customers, otherwise known as a “focus group”, that you can speak in person and in-depth with.
 By digging into the why behind the what, you can increase the value that the answers given by your customers in the full test can reveal.

 Step four: Determine how to push the survey to your customers

 Are you going to send an email out to your customers with the survey?
 Send the survey with their monthly bill?
 Offer some type of incentive or “thank you” for answering the survey?
 Whatever you choose, you need to make sure the method you use to survey your customers will bring you enough reliable results to be useful and accurate.

 Step five: Run the survey!

 This step is fairly straightforward.
 That being said, execution is still key.
 Make sure that there is sufficient oversight on this step, since everything else has been leading up to this point.

 Once you’ve run the test and had a chance to look at the results, make sure to look back and consider areas in which you can improve the methodology for next time.
 In addition, make sure to actually use the feedback you get from customers — after all, that’s the entire point of the customer survey in the first place!

 Knowing what your customer think is a crucial piece of the puzzle.
-To fill in more of the customer service pieces, contact us today about our outsourced customer support call center solutions.
+To fill in more of the customer service pieces, contact us today about our outsourced customer support answering and virtual receptionist services.